rails/solid_cable/README.md

 ### Single database configuration

-Running Solid Cable in a separate database is recommended, but it's also possible to use one single database for both the app and the cable.
-Just follow these steps:
+Running Solid Cable in a separate database is recommended, but it's also possible to use a single database for both the app and Action Cable.

 1. Copy the contents of `db/cable_schema.rb` into a normal migration and delete `db/cable_schema.rb`
 2. Remove `connects_to` from `config/cable.yml`